 Cash and Fixed Income:

-The return on cash (Vanguard VMFXX) is about 3.75%.
+The return on cash (Vanguard VMMXX) is about 5%.
 This is your “risk free” rate.
 This is lower than the rate of inflation but still significant.

 This interest rate could go down depending on what the Federal Reserve decides to do next.
 Last time rates were higher, I bought CD’s and wished I had bought more with a longer duration when interest rates fell.